 PLEASE NOTE: Our Jumbo Andean Handspun was a limited-release yarn and is unfortunately no longer available.
 For a similar gauge for this project, we recommend using 5 skeins of Gentle Giant held double, equally Jumbo, and in a wide range of color choices!

 3 1/4 stitches and 8 rows = 4 inches in garter stitch

 Finished Dimensions: 7 inches wide x 74 inches long

 1 skein of Jumbo Andean Handpsun makes about 2 rows of garter stitch at this cast-on number.

-Cast on 60 stitches.
+Using Long Tail Cast On, cast on 60 stitches.

 Row 1: Slip 1 knitwise with yarn in front, knit to end of row.

 Repeat Row 1 nine more times, or until piece measures 6 1/2 inches from cast-on edge.